cesars-pizza/Minecraft-Server-JS/FEATURES.md

 If syncronized, it will spawn at the frame of the syncronization instead of the first frame.

 ## Debug

-### General
-Any time the player flies, the text "You started flying" will be displayed in chat

 ### Terminal
 Select packets that are recieved and written are logged to the terminal as well as initial information about loaded registries.